10up/component-countdown-timer/README.md

 # 10up Countdown Timer component

-> A countdown timer component that displays the number of days, hours, minutes, and seconds remaining until the time specified in the component's `datetime` attribute.
+> A countdown timer component that displays the amount of time remaining until (or elapsed since) the time specified in the component's `datetime` attribute.

 ## Installation